ml-bupt/DSI4PR/README.md

-# DSI4PR
-DSI4PR: Dual Stream Interaction for High-Precision Image to PointCloud Place Recognition
+# **DSI4PR: Dual Stream Interaction for High-Precision Image to PointCloud Place Recognition

-Hardware configuration
+**Hardware configuration

 an Intel i7 13700K CPU and an Nvidia GeForce
 RTX4090 SUPRIM X GPU.

-Setting up the environment
+**Setting up the environment

 This code is tested on Ubuntu 20.04.6 with Python 3.7.16 with torch 1.13.0+cu116 and CUDA 11.6 with following packages.